MacPython/numpy-atlas-binaries/README.md

 `wscript` in the repository.

 - for each architecture (i386, x86\_64)
+    - copy ATLAS directory for arch into build directory and make dynamic ATLAS libs
     - copy numpy / scipy sources to new directory
+    - if building scipy, build numpy with given back-compatibility tag to build against
-    - make `site.cfg` to point numpy / scipy at ATLAS binaries with matching architecture
+    - use ATLAS environment variable to point numpy / scipy at ATLAS binaries with matching architecture
     - Compile with crafted compile / link flags to remove default `arch` flags and add specific architecture flags.
 This gives an architecture-specific wheel